international employment law firm alliance L&E Global

 • race, colour, nationality, descent and ethnic, ethno-religious and national origin;

-• sex (which extends to pregnancy);
+• sex (which extends to pregnancy or potential pregnancy and breastfeeding);

-• marital status;
+• marital or relationship status;

 • disability;

-• carers responsibilities; and
+• family responsibilities; and

-• age
+• age.

-The legislation requires that the act of discrimination occur “on the ground of” or “by reason of” a person’s status, such as their sex or race.
+The legislation requires that the act of discrimination occurs “on the ground of” or “by reason of” a person’s status, such as their sex or race.
 The aggrieved person must show that other persons in the same or similar circumstances were not subject to the less favourable treatment and that the reason for the less favourable treatment was the aggrieved person’s sex, race or other attribute.

 The legislation only renders discriminatory conduct unlawful if it occurs in specified contexts, one of which is employment.